 World Vision also emphasized that the proposed legislation would benefit the electronics and software industries by providing a certified mechanism to label their products as "conflict free."
 To qualify for the label, companies would be required to purchase their coltan from audited, conflict-free processing facilities.

 “We saw from the success of our ‘conflict diamond’ campaign a few years ago that American companies want to do the right thing,” Anderson added.
 “They also understand that their customers demand products that can be certified as conflict free.
 But without a uniform process, such as the one proposed in this legislation, it’s very difficult for companies to tackle the supply chain challenge on their own.”

 The Christian relief agency’s response in eastern DRC has reached some 150,000 people since October 2008 with medical supplies, emergency food and non-food items, and training and activities to promote the protection of women and children, including Child-Friendly Spaces within displacement camps.

-World Vision is a Christian humanitarian organization dedicated to working with children, families and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.
-World Vision serves all people, regardless of religion, race, ethnicity or gender.
+World Vision is a Christian relief and development organization dedicated to helping children and their communities worldwide reach their full potential by tackling the causes of poverty.
+We serve the world’s poor --regardless of a person’s religion, race, ethnicity, or gender.
 For more information, please visit www.worldvision.org/press.